parsiya/parsiya.net/content/drafts/2016-07-10-Thick-Client-Proxying-6.markdown

 title: "Thick Client Proxying - Part 6: Traffic Redirection Techniques"
 toc: false
 ---
 In this post I am going to talk about the different ways that we can redirect application's traffic to the proxy.
-It's mainly focused on Windows (and I have already explained the reasons behind it) but the main concepts are transferrable to other operating systems.
+It's mainly focused on Windows (and I have already explained the reasons behind it) but the main concepts are transferable to other operating systems.

 <!--more-->